ginstrom/paladin-novel/manuscript/chapter-17.md

 The sun was setting by the time they finished counting the cost.
 Forty-three enemy dead, the rest fled into the hills.
 But victory had come at a price.

-Gond knelt beside Willem's body, the young man's face peaceful in death.
+Gond knelt beside Sif's body, the young man's face peaceful in death.
 A crossbow bolt had taken him through the heart during the final charge.
 Beside him lay Marta, an elderly woman who'd joined them only weeks ago.
 A sword thrust had ended her life as she tried to protect the children.

 Seven dead.
 Nineteen wounded.
 The settlement's first major battle had been won, but the price was written in blood and tears.